Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 7.0.9 - Jul 22, 2026 =
+- **WordPress 7.0 compatibility.** The new WordPress version is released.
+The Ecwid ecommerce shopping cart plugin is ready for the new release — everything works well in your WordPress admin and storefront pages.
+Feel free to upgrade your site to WordPress 7.0.

 = 7.0.8 - Feb 13, 2026 =
 - **Plugin code improvements for better security.
 Ecwid ecommerce shopping cart plugin update recommended.**